Dr Emily Widnall

 Research interests

-Emily Widnall is a Senior Research Associate in Public Health with particular interests in young people's mental health and well-being, the impacts of the school environment on mental health and evaluating school-based interventions.
+Emily Widnall is a Senior Research Associate in Public Health with particular interests in young people's mental health and well-being and the impacts of the school environment on mental health outcomes.

 Her current research focuses on developing better support systems for young people at risk of self-harm and suicide well as continuing to develop the South West - School Health Research Network (SW-SHRN) which aims to provide research evidence to schools on how to improve the health and wellbeing of their pupils.